 Fig. 1:A superb specimen of Glanochthon angusta in matrix.
 This creature is roughly 80-100 cm in length.
-This genus is an example of a temnospondyl amphibian, a long-lived order of tetrapods that roamed aquatic and terrestrial enveionments from the Carboniferous to the Triassic.
+This genus is an example of a temnospondyl amphibian, a long-lived order of tetrapods that roamed aquatic and terrestrial environments from the Carboniferous through Permian time to the Triassic.
 This piece is in the collections of the Royal Ontario Museum (Toronto, Canada).
-It was on display for some time in the foyer of the museum, prior to the COVID-19 pandemic, until it was rotated off the foyer in early September 2021, after the museum had reopened the public galleries.
+It was on display for some time in the foyer of the museum, prior to the COVID-19 pandemic, until it was rotated off that prime display location in early September 2021, after the museum had reopened the public galleries.
 However, fossils at the museum were about to get an extra, high-profile exhibit (see Museum Moment, below).
+The specimen is shown in the new Dawn of Life gallery on 16 December 2021, while the label is the old one from the foyer, months earlier.

 "Rock of the Month # 247, posted for January 2022" ---